 Plug & Process Loads

 Plug and process loads (PPLs) consume about one-third of primary energy in U.S. commercial buildings.
 As buildings become more efficient, PPL efficiency has become pertinent in achieving aggressive energy targets.
-Through the PPL Technology Research Team, partners participate in a platform to share experiences and learn from their peer, and work together to create resources on PPL energy reduction strategies and their applications, covering a wide variety of electronic, computer, refrigeration, and cooking devices, including equipment essential to information processing, medical treatment, and food service businesses.
+Through the PPL Technology Research Team, partners participate in a platform to share experiences and learn from their peers, and work together to create resources on PPL energy reduction strategies and their applications, covering a wide variety of electronic, computer, refrigeration, and cooking devices, including equipment essential to information processing, medical treatment, and food service businesses.

 The Plug and Process Load Team occasionally contributes articles about new developments and technologies on the Better Buildings Beat Blog